Emergency Rooms And Health Clinics Become Voter Registration Hubs

 "What I came to learn from my own experience, which I brought, to me as an emergency room doctor, was this idea that emergency rooms play a very important role in the lives of folks who are coming from low income communities," he says.
 "Yes, they address emergency.
 Yes, they address acute medical issues.
 But they also address issues that are more to do with the social determinants of health, things like homelessness, access to food, access to good insurance to be able to pay for the medications that you need."

 He also saw an overlap between the millions in the United States who are using emergency rooms for health care and those who are not registered to vote.
-So, he started thinking about ways to offer voter registration in a way that's non-partisan and would encourage voter participation among vulnerable groups.
+So he started thinking about ways to offer voter registration in a way that's nonpartisan and would encourage voter participation among vulnerable groups.

 It was also a plus if it could be easy and done while patients wait, he says.